njtierney/validateHOT/README.md

 [![license](https://img.shields.io/badge/license-GPL--3-blue.svg)](https://www.gnu.org/licenses/gpl-3.0.en.html)
 <!-- badges: end -->

-The goal of validateHOT is to validate the results of your validation task (also known as holdout task).
-A validation task is essential to make sure that your collected data of a MaxDiff, CBC, or ACBC is valid and can also predict outside tasks that were not included in estimating your utility scores.
-Although commercial studies often do not include a validation/holdout task (Yang et al., 2018), it is highly recommended to do so (Orme, 2015; Rao, 2014).
+The goal of `validateHOT` is to validate the results of your validation task (also known as holdout task) as well as a tool for simulating markets with the results of your MaxDiff, CBC, and ACBC.
+This package is especially relevant for the [Sawtooth Software](https://sawtoothsoftware.com/) community who would like to report their analysis in *R* for open science purposes.
+Of course, this package is also useful for practitioners, who would like to run the analyses in an open source software.
+The ultimate goal of these preference measurement techniques is to predict future behavior (Green & Srinivasan, 1990).
+A validation task is essential to ensure that your collected data of a MaxDiff, CBC, or ACBC is valid and can also predict outside tasks that were not included in estimating your utility scores.
+The main goal Although commercial studies often do not include a validation/holdout task (Yang et al., 2018), it is highly recommended to do so (Orme, 2015; Rao, 2014).
 This validation/holdout task does not only help to check whether everything went right during data collection